nualagr/dargan-health-foods/TESTING.md

 orders were being created twice.
 Duplicate orders also occurred with purchases made on the development site appearing as orders created in the webhook on the deployment site endpoint.
 The development webhook endpoint was disabled.
-This appears to have solved this issue.
+This appears to have resolved this issue.

 ##### back to [top](#table-of-contents)